welel/ask-website/data/README.md

-# Data for the site
+# Data for the website

-There is 3 files with data for database.
+There are 3 files with data for the database.
-Data stores in **json** format, where one dict of list represents one row in database.
+Data stores in **json** format, where one object represents one row in the database.

-#### Examples:
+# Data overview:

-​	User:
+## User object:

 ```json
 {